-For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
-The formula for this calculation on Hibbett is:
+For those who don't know, ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
+The formula for this calculation on W.W.
+Grainger is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-In the above chart we have measured Hibbett's prior ROCE against its prior performance, but the future is arguably more important.
-If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.
+In the above chart we have measured W.W.
+Grainger's prior ROCE against its prior performance, but the future is arguably more important.
+If you'd like to see what analysts are forecasting going forward, you should check out our free report for W.W.
+Grainger.

-We like the trends that we're seeing from Hibbett.
-The numbers show that in the last five years, the returns generated on capital employed have grown considerably to 41%.
-The company is effectively making more money per dollar of capital used, and it's worth noting that the amount of capital has increased too, by 75%.
-So we're very much inspired by what we're seeing at Hibbett thanks to its ability to profitably reinvest capital.
+We like the trends that we're seeing from W.W.
+Grainger.
+Over the last five years, returns on capital employed have risen substantially to 40%.
+The company is effectively making more money per dollar of capital used, and it's worth noting that the amount of capital has increased too, by 34%.
+So we're very much inspired by what we're seeing at W.W.
+Grainger thanks to its ability to profitably reinvest capital.

 If you want to search for more stocks that have been earning high returns, check out this free list of stocks with solid balance sheets that are also earning high returns on equity.